zettel-lint/zettel-lint/tasks.md

 * (D) "Soft references" that match filename should show below backlinks - needs to be fast
 * (F) Highlight orphaned links and offer to create page
 * (G) Task sort options: ~~By Project (i.e. filename, or by + annotations)~~, ~~by due date~~, ~~by start date~~, ~~by priority~~, ~~alphabetically~~, by context (@ symbols), by List (if multiple `## Tasks` per file)
-* (G) Allow prefix links (e.g. only link to day, not day time) if the prefix is unambiguous
 * (G) Format Trello boards as Tables of Content, not 2D tables?
 * (H) Sort all tasks by priority then due date (cli options for this?) - letters, then checkbox then others
 * x 2021-07-01 (H) Use first # Title or title: as the title in `zl index`